Blog

 We are now ready to measure the height of our subject!
 Switch to the Measure tab and draw a line from the center of gravity of our suspect to the top of his head.
 What is the center of gravity and why is it important for our measuring line?

 In physics, the center of gravity is an imaginary point in a body of matter where the total weight of the body may be thought to be concentrated.
-Its exact location in the image is important for us because an inaccuracy of determining where this point is can cause some considerable error in our final height assessment.
+Its exact location in the image is important for us.
+This is because any inaccuracy in determining the point’s position can lead to significant errors in our final height assessment.

 With the Measure 3D filter you also have a Helper Lines tab.
 This will allow you to draw annotating lines in the image (which bear no effect whatsoever to the filter calculations).
 Switch to the Helper Lines tab.
 Then, draw two lines, one joining the left heel and right toe of the subject and the other the right heel and left toe.
 The converging point between the two lines will be our (very roughly) estimated center of gravity of the subject in the image.